Will Queensland’s Property Prices Win Gold After the 2032 Olympics?

 When it comes to the Olympics and property prices however, the benefits are less clear.

 In the past, lesser-developed host cities like Barcelona saw a major rise in property prices – with the city recording a mammoth increase of 130% prior to the 1992 Barcelona Olympics.
 This is likely due to the fact the city underwent major rejuvenation, such as the implementation of a high-speed train which connected to the capital city of Madrid, and a regeneration of the city’s waterfront.

 For highly developed cities, it’s harder to attribute property price growth to one singular event, according to Propertyology’s Head of Research, Simon Presley.

-London, who hosted the 2012 Olympics experienced only a 38 per cent increase in median house prices over the five years ending 2013, which according to Pressley, is “hardly a boom” considering the $16 billion outlay to prepare the city for hosting the Games.
+London, which hosted the 2012 Olympics, experienced only a 38 per cent increase in median house prices over the five years ending 2013, which according to Pressley, is “hardly a boom” considering the $16 billion outlay to prepare the city for hosting the Games.

 When looking at other major sporting events held in Australia, such as the Melbourne and Gold Coast Commonwealth Games, it’s interesting to note other cities across the nation produced stronger property markets than the host cities themselves.